hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250904498v2-where-should-i-study-biased-language-models-decide-evaluating-fairne.md

 ---
 layout: default
-title: Where Should I Study?
+title: "Where Should I Study?
 Biased Language Models Decide!
-Evaluating Fairness in LMs for Academic Recommendations
+Evaluating Fairness in LMs for Academic Recommendations"
 ---

 # Where Should I Study?
 Biased Language Models Decide!
 Evaluating Fairness in LMs for Academic Recommendations